AR banner

 Burial details:

-Fl/Lt.
+Flt Lt.
 Ernest Patrick Burke.
-Rheinberg War Cemetery.
-Grave 11.D.20.
-Born on the 30th September 1911 at Brisbane, the son of John Ernest and Florence Burke; husband of Bessie Margaret Burke, of Kew, Victoria, Australia.
-Grave inscription reads: "His Duty Nobly Done.
-Ever Remembered".
+Rheinberg War Cemetery, Grave 11.D.20.
+Grave inscription reads: "HIS DUTY NOBLY DONE.
+EVER REMEMBERED".
+Born on the 30th September 1911 at Brisbane.
+Son of John Ernest and Florence Burke.
+Husband of Bessie Margaret Burke of Kew, Victoria, Australia.

 Researched by Rob Davis and provided to us in December 2018.
-Page dedicated to the relatives of this crew with thanks to sources as shown.
+Page dedicated by Kelvin Youngs (Webmaster) to the relatives of this crew (Dec 2018).
+Thanks to David Swallow for the update to the names for the crew (Jun 2023).
+Reviewed and updated with new information by Aircrew Remembered (Jul 2025).

 Pages of Outstanding Interest